Concern rises for White House residence staff as their workplace emerges as a virus hot spot

 Much of today’s staff is composed of African American, Latino or Filipino employees, and many are older, making them among the most vulnerable populations in the pandemic.

 They’ve already lost one of their legendary members.
-In May, Wilson Jerman, who had been a protege of Eugene Allen’s died at 91 after contracting covid-19.
+In May, Wilson Jerman, who had been a protege of Eugene Allen’s, died at 91 after contracting covid-19.
 He’d retired in 2012 and served 11 presidents, ending with Barack Obama.

 Rep. Meeks says he sees the residence staff in the same light as other Black and brown essential workers who can’t follow stay-at-home orders.
 “They need their jobs.
 They can’t afford to get fired,” he said.
 “It’s the same kind of concerns I would have for any business in America that is not trying to take care of their essential workers.
 I hope there’s been an immediate change in protocols at the White House in protecting these workers.”